beaker/docs/docs/first/second.md

 ### Download

 As you might recall from setting up this code and data earlier, you can download a dataset to your local drive at any time with `beaker dataset fetch`.
-Beaker's `fetch` command follows the same rules as the standard `cp` command.
+Beaker datasets are always directories and the `fetch` command follows the same rules as the standard `cp` command.
+If the destination directory already exists, then `fetch` will copy the dataset files into that directory.
 The following example downloads the mymnist-dataset dataset to an empty directory.
 Notice how the original filename is restored by default.

 ```